yaseminezgii/audit_prompts/README.md

 ---

-Thank you for your interest in the **Audit Prompts Directory**!
+Thank you for your interest in the **Security & Compliance Prompts Directory**!
 We look forward to your **feedback** and **contributions**.
-Together, we can simplify the audit process and ensure high-quality AI-driven insights.
+Together, we can simplify certification study and ensure high-quality AI-driven insights.